Teachers United Directors

 Hope Teague-Bowling is a National Board Certified Teacher English Language Arts/AYA.
 She teaches Sophomore English, AP Language and Composition at Lincoln High School in Tacoma.
 In her 12th year, Hope serves on her Professional Development Leadership Team, is English Dept Co-Chair, and does a bunch of other (mostly unpaid) work.
 In her spare time, she volunteers in her community and advocates for education policies that put students first.
 She co-hosts the Interchangeable White Ladies Podcast and writes at hopeteague.com

-In addition to serving as a Teachers United Director, Rachel Wiley is a reader, writer, and advocate for teachers and students in Washington State.
-Currently in her seventh year of teaching secondary ELA, she is also a Washington State Teacher Leader, a Class 7 Jane's Fellow, a BEST Mentor for beginning teachers, and a current National Board candidate.
-She has published pieces through The Center for Strengthening the Teaching Profession, the Washington Post, and currently writes monthly blog posts about education at CORElaboratewa.org.
+Rachel Wiley is a National Board Certified Teacher, a writer, and an advocate for teachers and students in Washington State.
+Currently in her seventh year of teaching secondary English Language Arts, she is a Teachers United Director, a Washington State Teacher Leader, a Class 7 Jane's Fellow, a BEST Mentor for beginning teachers, and has published pieces through The Center for Strengthening the Teaching Profession, the Washington Post, and CORElaborate.org.
 Follow her adventures in teaching at wildandfreewiley.wordpress.com or on Twitter @wildnfreewiley

 Director at Large